North American Hockey League (1973–1977)

 The North American Hockey League (NAHL) was a low-level minor professional ice hockey league that existed from 1973 to 1977.
 Several of the NAHL teams operated as developmental ("farm") teams for World Hockey Association franchises.
 The NAHL was one of two leagues, along with the Southern Hockey League, that were formed after the Eastern Hockey League ceased operations in 1973.
 The Lockhart Cup was the league's championship trophy.
-With the loss of a number of franchises, the NAHL elected to fold in September 1977.
+With the loss of a number of franchises and financial struggles, the NAHL folded in September 1977.